 For detailed information regarding the Occupational Therapy Assistant program, please download a PDF of the OTA Academic Catalog.

-The associate of science degree in Occupational Therapy Assistant (OTA), offered at Huntington University’s main campus in Huntington, Indiana, provides students with the entry level of preparation for the field of occupational therapy as an assistant who works under the supervision of an occupational therapist.
-Huntington University’s OTA program is unique in the fact that the dual-degree associate and bachelor degree will be conferred at the same time leading to multiple opportunities for the graduate.
-The OTA graduate may enter the workforce following successful passing of the national exam or apply to a masters or doctoral program to become an occupational therapist.
-This OTA program will be positioned to be one of the first in the country to offer the OTA at the bachelor’s level (ACOTE standard revisions projected for 2019).
+The bachelor of science degree in Occupational Therapy Assistant (OTA), offered at Huntington University’s main campus in Huntington, Indiana, provides students with the entry level of preparation for the field of occupational therapy as an assistant who works under the supervision of an occupational therapist.
+The OTA graduate may enter the workforce following successful passing of the national exam or apply to a masters or doctoral program to become an occupational therapist, or use their bachelor’s degree to apply to other graduate programs such as physical therapy and speech language pathology.
+This OTA program is positioned to be one of the first in the country to offer the OTA at the bachelor’s level.
 Upon completion of the accreditation process, the program will qualify students to sit for the national certification examination in occupational therapy assistant (NBCOT).
-Program candidates may apply for admission in their sophomore year.
+Program candidates may apply for admission in their sophomore year or earlier if they have approved transfer credit.
 Our goal is to provide a Christian learning environment where compassionate care is a part of serving the health and wellness needs of others.

-The central themes of Huntington University’s Associate of Occupational Therapy Assistant Program are the following:
+The central themes of Huntington University’s Bachelor of Science in Occupational Therapy Assistant Program are the following:

 - Personal and Professional Life Journey (modeling faith, health, leadership, scholarship and professional service)

 The mission of the occupational therapy assistant program at Huntington University is to develop practice skills that includes Christ-centered, compassionate delivery of competent, occupation-based interventions and advocacy, as well as leadership and a commitment to life-long learning.